fisadev/dcs_configs/configs_tutorial.md

         - Sharpening: 55%
         - Syncrhonous Spacewarp: Disabled
         - Video buffering: check
+- If using Winwing devices, ensure the settings in Winwing's SimappPro are configured to not to add DCS scripts, and check `Saved Games/DCS/Scripts/export.lua` to make sure the lines they add aren't there (noticeable fps impact).
 - Disable cores parking with ParkControl.
 - Finally, use an USB-C + Ethernet connection from the headset to the PC.
 The connection diagram is this: